Rubyx-IO/d6-developer-portal/index.md

 ### API request

-Most of the following section is taken from Google's documentation described on the Google's webpage [Quickstart: Using client libraries page](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries#client-libraries-install-python).
+Most of the following section is taken from Google's documentation described on the Google's webpage [Quickstart: Using client libraries page](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries).

+While you can use Google Cloud APIs by making direct HTTP requests to the server (or RPC calls where available), Google provides client library code for all Cloud APIs that makes it easier to access them from your favorite languages.

+All Cloud APIs expose a simple traditional JSON/REST interface.
+If you need to write your own custom code to directly access the REST API using a third-party HTTP client library of your choice, you can find out more about how Cloud APIs work with different HTTP versions and implementations in [Google HTTP Guidelines](https://cloud.google.com/apis/docs/http) and the [REST reference for BigQuery](https://cloud.google.com/bigquery/docs/reference/rest).

+However, Google Cloud Client Libraries are the recommended option for accessing Cloud APIs programmatically.
+Google BigQuery Client Libraries are available for the following languages: `C#`, `Go`, `Java`, `Node.js`, `PHP`, `Python`, `Ruby`.

+It is possible to request the API via other languages for which ad hoc packages are available, e.g. [bigQueryR](https://code.markedmondson.me/bigQueryR/) or [bigrquery](https://bigrquery.r-dbi.org/) for `R`.

+In this documentation, we only present an example of a query using the Python Client.
+Tutorials for other languages are available [here](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries#client-libraries-install-python).

 #### Authentication